saltstack-formulas/lxd-formula/README.rst

 ----------------

-Manages LXD profiles, profiles are something like defaults for a container, you can add multible profiles to a single container.
+Manages LXD profiles, profiles are something like defaults for a container, you can add multiple profiles to a single container.

-Its general a good idea to look how profiles look on the `wire`_:
+It's general a good idea to look how profiles look on the `wire`_:

 .. _wire: https://github.com/lxc/lxd/blob/master/doc/rest-api.md#post-10